 The best payroll software for small businesses is QuickBooks.
-With very reasonable pricing tiers (the lowest being $45 a month), unlimited payroll runs, and a massive amount of integrations, small businesses have a lot to gain from using QuickBooks.
+With very reasonable pricing tiers (the lowest being $45 per month), unlimited payroll runs, and a massive amount of integrations, small businesses have a lot to gain from using QuickBooks.

 No matter what the business is, if your business has employees, you’ll need to operate a payroll.
 But with all the taxes, deductions, and various salaries, it can be easy to get lost in the numbers and forms.